 You are about to start your project.
 The owner (or their project manager) hands you access to the work site.
 You are good to go – or are you?

-Unfortunately, contractors accept possession of the project site, or work area, and don’t check it.
+Unfortunately, contractors accept possession of the project work areas, or work area, and don’t check it.

 Only several weeks later do they discover that there’s a problem, they’re losing money, the work is going slower than expected, or something doesn’t fit.
 Only when they investigate do they discover that the problems originate because the work site given to them wasn’t in accordance with the project specifications and contract document.